2018 NCAA Tournament field: Ranking all of the March Madness teams 1-68

 -

-How to watch the First Four matchup between the Eagles and the Tigers
+Here's how to watch the Midwest bracket matchup between the Jayhawks and Quakers

 -